Due to maintenance, users may encounter problems with document retrieval between 19:00 and 23:00 on 23 January 2021 More information

-- Child support = amount based on a child support agreement or decision, paid by the parent liable for maintenance in respect of his or her child.
+- Child support = amount based on a child support agreement or a court decision, paid by the parent liable for maintenance in respect of his/her child.

 - Person liable for maintenance = parent required to pay child support under a child support agreement or court decision.

-- Non-resident parent = parent liable for maintenance and not living in the same household with the child.
+- Non-resident parent = parent liable for maintenance but not living in the same household with the child.

-- Resident parent = the parent who lives in the same household as the child
+- Resident parent = the parent who lives in the same household with the child.

-Further information about child support and confirmation of support is available, e.g. from the social welfare office of your own municipality.
+Further information about child support and confirmation of the amount of support is available, for example, from the social welfare office of your municipality.